 Enter Kubernetes, and distributed systems!

 But this is a conversation for another book.

 High versus low level languages refers to the proximity to the assembly code.

-What is the assembly code; that’s right above the 1’s & 0’s … the machine’s language.
+What is the assembly code; it's the layer right above the 1’s & 0’s … the machine’s language.